-- 1. Download UNEEG EpiSight. - 2.
-Start the UNEEG EpiSight Installer by double-clicking the downloaded executable. - 3.
+- 1. Download the installer for UNEEGTM EpiSight Analyzer. - 2.
+Start the installer by double-clicking the downloaded executable. - 3.
 The installer will guide you through the installation process. - 4.
-Once the installation has finished, start UNEEG EpiSight by clicking on the icon on your desktop. - 5.
+Once the installation has finished, start the EpiSight Analyzer by clicking on the icon on your desktop. - 5.
 You can add new patients to the database and import data. - 6.
 In order to open the patient's EEG, you will need an active license. - 7.
 Click on "Open patient", the following window will pop up: